 Lifestyle in Nashville

-+ Pro: Music scene and nightlife is legendary
++ PRO: Music scene and nightlife are legendary

 They don’t call Nashville the Music City for nothing.
-The diverse range of music offerings here is astounding and only really rivalled by New York City.
+The diverse music offerings here are astounding and only rivalled by New York City.
 Whether Nashville residents want to catch their favourite international act on tour or would just like to sample the best local talent at a humble Honky Tonk, live music is in no short supply here.
-It’s a fun place to be and people from all over the US travel to Nashville to have a good time and experience the legendary nightlife.
+It’s a fun place to be, and people from all over the US travel to Nashville to have a good time and experience the legendary nightlife.

 A booming tourist industry is a great income generator for a city such as Nashville.
-That said, the constant presence of visitors can be an annoyance for the average resident.
-Battling to get into your favourite drinks spot, having to book weeks in advance to get a table at that humble family-run restaurant that was once a hangout for you and your friends, but has now been taken over by out-of-town visitors, or having to navigate the crowds that come through for music events at the weekend, can all get a bit much for locals.
+That said, the constant presence of visitors can annoy the average resident.
+Battling to get into your favourite drinks spot, having to book weeks in advance to get a table at that humble family-run restaurant that was once a hangout for you and your friends but has now been taken over by out-of-town visitors, or having to navigate the crowds that come through for music events at the weekend, can all get a bit much for locals.

 Religion, Christianity in particular, is a pretty big deal in Nashville.
 After all, Nashville is the 'buckle' of the USA’s Bible Belt.
-Newcomers moving from more diverse or secular places may find it difficult to adjust too.
+Newcomers moving from more diverse or secular places may find it difficult to adjust.
 It is not unusual for someone to casually ask which church one attends.
 Speaking of churches, there is likely to be one on every street.
-While the presence of other religions is growing, there is some degree of resistance towards these alternatives.
+While other religions are growing, there is some degree of resistance towards these alternatives.

 Weather in Nashville